Golden-brown zucchini parmesan fritters on tray

 Swap carrots for grated sweet potato

-Use pecorino instead of Parmigiano for a sharper flavour
+Use pecorino instead of Parmigiano for a sharper flavor

-Add cooked lentils for extra fibre and protein
+Add cooked lentils for extra fiber and protein

 Always maintain the moisture balance.